Why is Pandit Nehru being credited for Chidambaram’s arrest

 Before this, he was Inspector-General of Police of the Special Police Establishment from 1955 to 1963.

-Before that he held responsible positions in police in Madhya Bharat, Uttar Pradesh and Govt. of India.
+Before that he held responsible positions in police in Madhya Pradesh, Uttar Pradesh and Govt. of India.

 He was Police Chief in Madhya Bharat before joining the SPE.
 Kohli was awarded 'Padma Bhushan' in 1967 for his distinguished services, says the CBI website.